-"Here is a fresh new approach to commemoration, The Bord Remonhers displays the names of the dead from all countries by projecting them in public over the course of the Oreat War anniversaries.
-The ambitious project is the brainchild of eminent Canadian actor, director and playwright R.H.
+Berld Remembers displays the names of the dead from "Here is a fresh new approach to commemoration.
+The all counties by projecting them in public over the course is the brainchild of eminent Canadian actor, director and project ambitious Thè of the treat War anniversaries play wright R.H.
 Thomson.

-Thomson had five great uncles killed in the First World Wat.
+World War.
 He based his play.
-The Lost Boy's, on their letters, home.
-The Bor's Le Monde se Souvient will be projecting as many names as it can find between now and Nov.
+The Lost Boys, on their Itiomson had five great uncles killed in the First 50 Souvient will be projecting as many names as it can and between now and Nov.
 11. 1918.
-It's a massive task, especially because the list of the dead will grow longer in 2016 and 2017.
-He thinks there is more than one way of remembering the tragedy.
-The challenge of Remembrance Day is to honour the dead in ways that communicate the immensity of the loss.
-Thomson explains.
-"And surely we must have multiple narratives about the problems of war and the challenges of peace."
+It's a massive onger in 2016 and 2017.
+He thinks there is more than of remembering the tragedy "The challenge task, especially because the list of the dead will grow of Remembrance Day is to honour the dead in ways that communicate the immensity of the loss."
+Thomson etters home.
+The World Remembers Le Monde ONC Way that transcends flags and borders.
+And emphasizes peace